 - Consultation with CHPC staff on parallel computing and software optimization

 - Easy access to parallel computing through MATLAB, based on a 256-worker license for the MATLAB Distributed Computing Server and the MATLAB Parallel Computing Toolbox

-- Three high performance computing clusters that feature: distributed memory, shared mamory SMP, and GPU computing capabilities all managed by MOAB/Torque.
+- Two high performance computing clusters that feature: distributed memory CPUs and GPUs all managed by slurm.
 All systems run Linux.
-Currently a 150TB storage cache is available.
+Currently about 1.6 PB storage is available.

 Pricing is subject to core verification

 Access is free to all WashU faculty, their students and collaborators.
 After 1 year of free access the relevant department is asked to opt in to the funding model which requires an annual departmental contribution.
 Currently this contribution is set at $5250 per year with a second tier of service at $10,250 for high volume users.
 When a department opts in to the funding model all associate faculty and staff will continue to have free acces to all services of the facility.
 Some projects and schools require extensive or priority access.
 They may make special arrangements with the Center Director to have priority service and access for a higher fee.

 Institute of Clinical and Translational Sciences (ICTS)